This post may contain affiliate links. Please see our disclosure policy.

 Notes

-I bought two different types of burrata for this (one was larger than the three others) - hence it became a momma and baby bunny, but you could keep them all the same size, too.
+I used two different types of burrata for this (one was larger than the three others) – hence it became a momma and baby bunny, but you could keep them all the same size, too.

 Did you make this recipe?
 Leave a comment below!